GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/wellboreProblems/casedContactElasticWellbore/Example.rst

    A cased wellbore with imperfect casing-cement and cement-rock interfaces

-Under a radial compression loading, the imperfect contact intefaces behave like the perfect ones (see :ref:`AdvancedExampleCasedElasticWellbore`).
-When a radial tension loading on the inner face of the wellbore, the casing debonds from the cement layer.
+Under a compressional loading in the radial direction, the imperfect contact interfaces behave like the perfect ones (see :ref:`AdvancedExampleCasedElasticWellbore`).
+When a radial tension acting on the inner face of the wellbore, the casing debonds from the cement layer.
 Analytical results of the radial displacement :math:`u_{r}` in the casing is expressed as `(Hervé and Zaoui, 1995) <https://link.springer.com/chapter/10.1007%2F978-94-015-8494-4_55>`__ :

 .. math::
    u_{r} = Ar - \frac{B}{r}

 where :math:`r` is the radial coordinate, :math:`A` and :math:`B` are constants that are obtained by solving the boundary conditions, as detailed in the post-processing script.
 The outer face of the casing as well as the inner face of the cement layer are free of stress because of the debonding at the casing-cement interface.
-Therefore, the displacement jump at the cement-rock interface is nil, and the displacement jump accross the casing-cement interface is equal to :math:`u_r(r=r_{out_casing})`, where :math:`r_{out_casing}` is the outer raidus of the casing.
+Therefore, the displacement jump at the cement-rock interface is nil, and the displacement jump across the casing-cement interface is equal to :math:`u_r(r=r_{out_casing})`, where :math:`r_{out_casing}` is the outer radius of the casing.

 **Input file**

-This benchmark example does not use any external input files and everything required is contained within two GEOSX XML files located at:
+This benchmark example does not use any external input files and everything required is contained within two GEOS XML files located at:

 .. code-block:: console